Teen Abomination: Publication history

 Teen Abomination first appeared in Superior Iron Man #1, and was created by writer Tom Taylor and artist Yıldıray Çınar.
 He was originally created as a joke character and named "Teen Man-Thing".
+When editor Mark Paniccia told Taylor to write a flashback issue for the fifth issue of Superior Iron Man, he decided to tell the backstory of Teen Abomination.
+He described the character as "a young kid, bullied at school for being outside the mainstream, who was already feeling a bit uncomfortable in his own skin, who becomes trapped in far worse skin".

 Fictional character biography

-One day when he was five years old, Jamie Carlson got sick and his mother Katrina had to take him to her job at Stark Industries, due to being unable to find a babysitter.
-It was the day of the demonstration of gamma-powered equipment.
+Jamie Carlson is the son of Stark Industries scientist Katrina Carlson.
+When he was five years old, Jamie got sick and his mother Katrina had to take him to her job at Stark Industries due to being unable to find a babysitter.
+On the same day, a test of gamma-powered equipment occurred.
 During the test, the device malfunctioned and exploded.
-The accident led Katrina to be fired.
+The accident led to Katrina being fired.
 Unbeknownst to anybody, Jamie had been exposed to gamma radiation.

-When he was thirteen, Jamie was bullied by other teenagers and his skateboard ended up being broken.
-He returned to his house and his mother tried to console him.
-However, her attempts frustrated him even more and he transformed into an Abomination-like creature.
-The physical damage to the house he caused after transforming resulted in an explosion which apparently killed Katrina.
+When he is thirteen, Jamie is bullied by other teenagers and his skateboard ends up being broken.
+He returns to his house, where his mother tries to console him.
+However, her attempts frustrate Jamie, who transforms into a creature resembling the villain Abomination as an effect of the gamma radiation.
+The physical damage to the house he caused after transforming causes an explosion that apparently kills Katrina.

-Later, he attempted to use Tony Stark's new Extremis 3.0 released in San Francisco to cure his condition.
-Unable to do so, he went on a rampage calling himself "Teen Abomination" in order to get Stark's attention.
-He battled She-Hulk when Iron Man himself intervened.
-Knocking She-Hulk aside with a single punch, Teen Abomination seemingly decapitated Stark with a strike from a lamp post, but was shocked to discover that Stark wasn't even inside the armor.
-Teen Abomination was then dispatched with a uni-beam blast followed up by Stark using the armor's helmet to deliver the coup de grace, knocking him out.